Partner of Auckland mum who died with newborn baby jailed for raping teenager

 Samuels told the Court of Appeal that the steps taken by Judge Singh were “inadequate” and that “the failure to declare a mistrial has resulted in a miscarriage of justice”.

-After considering Samuels’ submissions, Justices David Collins, Pheroze Jagose and Thomas Gault dismissed the appeal.
+After considering Samuels’ submissions, Justices David Collins, Pheroze Jagose and Ian Gault dismissed the appeal.

 “We are satisfied that no miscarriage of justice arose through the way in which Judge Singh gave clear and unequivocal directions to the jury to disregard the prejudicial and inadmissible evidence given by (the witness),” said Justice Collins in the court’s decision provided to the Herald.